diatomicDisaster/cmdGraph/README.md

 - numpy
 - matplotlib

-### Running the program
+#### Running the program

 To run as a standalone module, simply type the following into the command line:
 ```
 python3 cmdGraph
 ```
-This will open the matplotlib interactive plotting window and start the cmdGraph interactive prompt
+This will open the matplotlib interactive plotting window and start the cmdGraph interactive prompt.

+### Adding Data

+To plot data, we first need to select a plotting mode.
+There are currently two modes: `graph` and `stick`, the former is used for plotting conventional $`x, y`$